TEJSV/Smart-Shopper/README.md

  - run 'yarn install' in the projects directory to automatically install the necessary packages.
  - run 'yarn start' in the projects directory, which will create a JS server and generate the QR code, from where we can run it in the expo app (for both android and ios), or simply open it in the Android Studio's emulator.

- Google drive link of the screen recording of the AR app: will be updated shortly because of the large video file size
+ Google drive link of the screen recording of the AR app:    https://drive.google.com/file/d/1kY5pKvhHTWPzO509ojDAShboNTXtwv-S/view